-Much of the thrill of this ride involves getting to the middle of the water, then looking straight down into the churning rapids that form a natural whirlpool.
+Much of the thrill of this ride involves getting to the middle of the water and then looking straight down into the churning rapids that form a natural whirlpool.

 Those rapids are actually shooting along at 35 km-h.
-Farther up-river, the rapids are Class 6 – considered among the very most dangerous in the world, where no boats or kayaks are allowed and the water roars along at nearly 50 km-h and tosses swells 10 feet tall or more.
+Farther upriver, the rapids are Class 6 – considered among the very most dangerous in the world, where no boats or kayaks are allowed and the water roars along at nearly 50 km-h and tosses swell 10 feet tall or more.

 Side to side and back, your ride on the aero car covers about one kilometre suspended from six strong steel cables.
 While you’re in the car you will be about 76 metres, or 250 feet, over the water.